akkana/FeedViewer/README.md

 https://github.com/akkana/feedme

-FeedViewer reads, imports, and deletes HTML files in directories arranged in the directory structure produced by FeedMe:
+FeedViewer reads, imports, and deletes collections of  HTML files in directories arranged in the directory structure produced by FeedMe:

 ```
-[root]
+[feeds root]
+|
 |    feeds.css
 |
 |____11-16-Mon